 5. Who is your audience?

 Who do you want to watch the video and why?
 And how will they watch it?
-Are you trying to entice new customers – or are you commissioning an internal training video for staff?
+Are you trying to entice new customers – or are you commissioning an internal communications video for staff?
 Does the video need to be mobile friendly or sent as an email attachment?
 Let us know.

 6. What is your message?